 Physical Activity Resources

-The Centers for Disease Control and Prevention (CDC) provides a wealth of information on physical activity.
-You will find information on the CDC website about the importance of physical activity, recommendations and guidelines, measuring physical activity intensity, physical activity terms and other great resources.
+- The Centers for Disease Control and Prevention (CDC) provides information on physical activity, including the importance of physical activity, recommendations and guidelines, measuring physical activity intensity, physical activity terms and other resources.

-The National Physical Activity Society represents the physical activity interests of the public health community.
-Its purpose is to provide coordination and leadership to strengthen capacity in establishing and promoting evidence-based physical activity practice within and throughout public health agencies.
+- The National Physical Activity Society represents the physical activity interests of the public health community.